 Step 5: Get the spec — hand it to your agent Tekk writes the full plan into the task editor in real time.
 Review it, edit if needed, then copy it to your ai agent coding workflow.
 Paste into Cursor.
 Hand it to Claude Code.
 Run it with Codex.
 Your agent has what it needs.

 Execution dispatch — where Tekk sends the approved spec directly to your connected agent and tracks progress on the kanban board — is coming next.
+For teams coordinating multiple agents across complex workflows, ai agent orchestration provides the coordination layer above the individual coding agent.

 Who this is for